kalogs-c/fabrica-logs/README.md

 ### Access the website

-F.logs it's hosted with Vercel on a temporary link, which you can access by <a href="https://fabrica-logs-sepia.vercel.app" target="_blank">clicking here</a>
+F.logs it's hosted with Vercel which you can access by <a href="https://www.fabricalogs.fun/" target="_blank">clicking here</a>

 ### Running on your localhost